Frankiwy/Connect-your-Brain/README.md

 # Connect-your-Brain

-Take a look to hw-03.pdf file to see the task assignment.
+Take a look at the hw-03.pdf file to see the task assignment.